If you come across a stranded seal or dolphin, you can help by knowing what to do or who to call.

 Seals regularly come out of the sea to rest.
 Pups are often left along on the shore by their mothers, who may be offshore – where they can be surprisingly hard to see.
 Adults and pups can be safely watched from a distance but don’t approach too close, as the parents will be scared off and may abandon their pups.

 Dolphins, whales and porpoises breath air. and when stranded on the shore, they need to be kept cool with water.
 If a stranded dolphin, whale or porpoise is found…1.
-Telephone for help immediately 2.
+Telephone for help at once 2.
 Calmly approach the animal, but be careful – it could make sudden movements 3.
 If you can find adequate assistance, roll the animal over onto its front and keep the skin wet with sea water.
 Do not pull on its fins or tail and be very careful not to get water into the blowhole.
 4. Keep dogs and crowds away and avoid loud noise or sudden movement to reduce stress 5.
 Do not attempt to drag the animal 6.
 Be very careful as these are large powerful animals.

 Sending for HelpAs soon as possible, make sure that the caller can give an accurate location and description of the animal.
 Do not put yourself at risk.